boazsegev/plezi-website/docs/guides/websockets.html.md

 In our example the script sent a message: `"Hello there!"`.
 It's up to your code to decide what to do with the data it receives, be it using JSON or raw data.

 When data comes in from the browser, the `onmessage` event is raised.
-It's up to your script to decypher the meaning of that message within the `onmessage` callback.
+It's up to your script to decipher the meaning of that message within the `onmessage` callback.

-Now that we know a bit about what Websockets are and how to initiate a websocket connection to send and receive data... next up, how do we get Plezi to answer (or refuse) websocket requests?
+Now that we know a bit about what Websockets are and how to initiate a websocket connection to send and receive data... next up: How do we get Plezi to answer (or refuse) websocket requests?

 ## Communicating between the application and clients

 A Plezi application can handle multiple websocket connection controllers, allowing us to use different connections for different tasks (such as file uploading on one connection while getting real-time updates on another).

-To set up a routeto accept websocket connections, our controller must **either** implement an `on_message(data)` callback **OR** be an `auto_dispatch` enabled controller (more about this powerful feature soon).
+To set up a route to accept websocket connections, our controller must **either** implement an `on_message(data)` callback **OR** be an `auto_dispatch` enabled controller (more about this powerful feature soon).

 ### Raw Websocket data communication